danimontanaro/nowports-phone-book-app/README.md

 - Install dependencies:
   `yarn`

+## Create .env file

-- Create .env file with
+- Create .env file in the root of the project with the following variables:

 ```
 DB_URL=file:./dev.db